agnieszkacieciwa/iTunesEbookPrice/README.md

 # Calculate Ebook Prices Project
 This application allows users to query the prices of ebooks in Polish złoty (PLN) based on their release date for a given list of authors and titles.
-The obtained data is stored in a database, including information about the exchange rate and the table number from which it originates.

 ## Introduction
 The main goal is to determine the ebook price in PLN for a specific date, given a list of authors and titles.
 The data is fetched by querying the iTunes Search API for ebook details and the NBP API for exchange rates.